-Finding CAM-related controlled trials in the Cochrane Library -- FREE
+Finding CAM-related controlled trials in the Cochrane Library -- SUBSCRIPTION REQUIRED

 Since the inception of the Field, one focus of Cochrane Complementary Medicine has been the development of a database of controlled trials on complementary medicine therapies.
 The trials are included in the Cochrane Central Register of Controlled Trials (CENTRAL), which is part of the Cochrane Library (cochranelibrary.com).
 A description of the sources of these trials, and their characteristics, may be read here.
 We have collaborated with researchers at the Ottawa Hospital Research Institute to develop a CENTRAL translation of the CAM on PubMed search strategy for persons who wish to use CENTRAL to find controlled trials in complementary medicine.
-If you or your institution is a subscriber to the Cochrane Library, you can download individual citations from the Cochrane Library in full.
-Non-subscribers to the Library can search and download references from the Library without charge however they cannot view individual citations online, or save search strategies.
-If you experience any difficulties in using the Cochrane Library and would like further information, please e-mail our Field Coordinator.
+If you or your institution is a subscriber to the Cochrane Library, you have access to CENTRAL.
+You may develop and save search stragegies and freely download search results.
+In the past, non-subscribers to the Library could also search and download references from the Library without charge however they could not view individual citations online, or save search strategies.
+In 2018 this policy was changed, and there is no longer access to CENTRAL for non-subscribers.
+If you experience any difficulties in using the Cochrane Library and would like advice or assistance, please e-mail the Cochrane Compleentary Medicine Field Coordinator.

 Finding CAM-related literature on PubMed -- FREE